claudiaareneee/MachineLearningAlgorithms/report.md

 ### Lessons Learned

 This project has helped provide an understanding of different machine learning classification algorithms.
-For this dataset, back propagation clearly performed better than any application, but the other algorithms have their merits too.</br>
+For this dataset, back propagation clearly performed better than any application, but the other algorithms have their merits too.
+Decision trees are much easier to understand and conceptualize.
+K-nearest-neighbors is helpful when considering the proximity between multiple data points, but is also really slow computationally. </br>

 ### Digit Data Comparison